tmeyerinfo/recipes/japanese-cheese-cake-recipe.md

 - [ ] 100g sugar
 # Baking preparation
 1. Fill a tray with room temperature water until 1 cm high and place it in the oven.
 We will later place the pan in the tray.
 2. Preheat oven to 120 C. Top and bottom heat elements without fan.
+Buy yourself an oven thermometer, since you want to be accurate with those temperatures.
 3. Prepare three round baking paper cuttings (18 cm).
 # Dough preparation
 1. Put whole milk, cream cheese and butter in a pan, place it on the stove and heat over a low fire.
 Mix ingredients until they are melted and combined.
 Turn off the fire before mixture reaches boiling point.